Our Mission

 Elderus is built on a simple principle: the criminal is always the problem, never the person who was targeted.
 Being scammed is a reflection of criminal sophistication, not of the victim's intelligence.
 William Webster — former director of both the FBI and the CIA — was himself a victim of fraud.
 It can happen to anyone.

-Through Charlie, I witnessed the elder fraud crisis firsthand.
-I saw customers lose their savings to romance scams, grandparent scams, and government impersonation schemes.
-I saw the shame that kept them from reporting it.
-I saw how alone they felt.
+In our personal and professional lives, we have witnessed the elder fraud crisis firsthand.
+We've seen too many innocent people lose their savings to romance scams, grandparent scams, and government impersonation schemes.
+We've seen the shame that kept them from reporting it.
+We've heard how alone they felt.

 That experience made it clear that this crisis needs more than a banking product — it needs education, advocacy, and research.
-That's why Meagan and I built Elderus.
+That's why we built Elderus.

 The Dignity Principle